CrescentJiao/Crescent-Jiao.github.io/_pages/about.md

 # 🎓 Research Interests

-My academic interest is the design and application of Augmented Reality and Virtual Reality in education and Game-based Learning.
-In the process of implementation, I am passionate about creating immersive educational products to improve students' learning experience, such as using embodied cognition theory, AI, data visualization, dashboards, etc. and using quantitative/qualitative methods such as learning analytics to understand students' cognition and interactions in the learning environment.
+I am passionate about creating immersive educational products to improve students' learning experience, such as using embodied cognition theory, AI, data visualization, dashboards, etc. and using quantitative/qualitative methods such as learning analytics to understand students' cognition and interactions in the learning environment.

 - The design and development of AR/VR in education, Embodied cognition
 - Learning science and technology, learning analytics, Multimodal learning analysis, dashboards